harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/checkmarx-scanner-reference.md

 ### Additional CLI flags

-You can use this field to run the [Checkmarx plugin](https://checkmarx.com/resource/documents/en/34965-8152-running-scans-from-the-cli.html) with specific command-line arguments.
-Useful arguments include:
+Use this field to run the [Checkmarx plugin](https://checkmarx.com/resource/documents/en/34965-8152-running-scans-from-the-cli.html) with flags such as:

 * `-incremental` — Run an [incremental scan](#running-incremental-scans-with-checkmarx).
 * `-LocationPathExclude`— Exclude one or more paths from the scan.